ZZDXgangwu/Chinese-anesthesia-dataset/README.md

 ## Data Availability

 The data that support the findings of this study are available on request from the corresponding author (gangwu@zzu.edu.cn), upon reasonable request.
+Our dataset is open to academic research but cannot be used for commercial purposes.

 ## License